-- This course emphasizes real-world applications of programming in health care settings. - The course moves very quickly, so it is important that you learn the basics well in order to have a solid foundation. - While the class is in an online format, grading structure includes assignments, quizzes, a midterm and final. - \TIP\ Some students found that taking this class over the summer is beneficial as it gives them a chance to digest and apply the information! - Note that you can't take this class before or as • the same time as COMP 202, COMP 208, GEOG 333, COMP 206 or COMP 250.
+- This course emphasizes real-world applications of programming in health care settings. - The course moves very quickly, so it is important that you learn the basics well in order to have a solid foundation. - Grading structure includes assignments, quizzes, a midterm and final. - TIP Some students found that taking this class over the summer is beneficial as it gives them a chance to digest and apply the information! - Note that you can't take this class before or at the same time as COMP 202, COMP 208, GEOG 333, COMP 206 or COMP 250.